Abeltje

 Abeltje is a children's novel by celebrated Dutch author Annie M. G. Schmidt, originally published in 1953 by De Arbeiderspers.
 It was one of Annie M. G. Schmidt's first children's books, and such an instant success that it was already in its fourth edition when the sequel, De A van Abeltje, came out in 1955.
 Since 1988, the book has been published by Querido with illustrations by Thé Tjong-Khing.

 Abeltje has been adapted for radio and film.
 It has been translated from Dutch into Danish, Finnish, French, German, Hebrew, Japanese, Norwegian, Spanish, and Swedish.

 The story of Abeltje has some similarities with the plot of Roald Dahl's Charlie and the Great Glass Elevator (1972), in which the main characters also fly around the world in an elevator.

-Plot summary
+Plot

 Young Abeltje gets a job as a liftboy in a department store.
 His boss tells him that he may not press the elevator's top (green) button under any circumstances.
 One time, when Abeltje gets into trouble, he presses the button, and the elevator goes shooting out the building and flies off.

-Trapped with him on the elevator are a travelling mothball salesman, Jozias Tump; a singing instructor, Miss Klaterhoen, and a young girl, Laura.
+Trapped with him on the elevator are a traveling mothball salesman, Jozias Tump; a singing instructor, Miss Klaterhoen, and a young girl, Laura.
 They fly across the ocean and eventually arrive in New York City, where they land in Central Park.
 In New York, Abeltje is mistaken for another boy who has gone missing.
 They leave New York and fly to South America, where Tump is made president of a banana republic and the missing boy is freed.
-A coup against Tump breaks out and the foursome once again manage to escape with their lift.
+A coup against Tump breaks out and the foursome once again manages to escape with their lift.